 - Light physical activity: exercising daily helps with your digestive system.
 Make sure you don’t engage in strenuous activities, such as heavy lifting and long-distance running, as that can have the opposite of the desired effect.

 If you are still experiencing the symptoms of anal fissures you may want to consult a doctor and try one of these non-surgical methods.

 - Laxatives: this is an over-the-counter medicine that helps with bowel movements and stool softening.
 If you find that changing your diet and drinking more water is not doing the trick, laxatives are an easy way to relieve built up pressure causing discomfort or pain.

 - Anal fissure ointment: you can get an anal fissure ointment from your doctor, pharmacy or even online.
-These creams help reduce swelling and inflammation, ease pain, and treat bleeding.
-If you are looking for an anal fissure ointment you might consider purchasing Doctor Butler’s Hemorrohoid and Fissure Ointment.
+These hemorrhoid creams help reduce swelling and inflammation, ease pain, and treat bleeding.
+If you are looking for an anal fissure ointment you might consider purchasing Doctor Butler’s Hemorrhoid and Fissure Ointment.

 Anal fissures are not an illness you need to stress about, as they are easily treatable.
 However, like most illnesses, if you do not take the proper treatment steps it could escalate into something more serious that may require surgery.